caffeine-addictt/nexis/.github/ISSUE_TEMPLATE/3-feature-request.md

 ---
-name: 'Feature Request'
+name: "Feature Request"
-about: 'Suggest an idea or possible new feature for this project.'
+about: "Suggest an idea or possible new feature for this project."
-title: ''
+title: ""
-labels: 'Type: Feature'
+labels: "Type: Feature"
-assignees: ['caffeine-addictt']
+assignees: ["caffeine-addictt"]
 ---

 # Feature Request